RomanRiesen/MorseKeyboard/README.md

 Use the power of an arduino pro micro or similar and live true minimalism: One key to rule them all!

-These are the files for a single-key morse keyboard I've made.